tmcw/stickshift/README.md

 * Ditching `example_server.js` and integrating with a server that does authentication, like through passport.
 This is what we do at Mapbox.

+If you run this on anything but a `localhost`, it's really best practice to **create a read-only user**, since this is an interface for doing analysis that should not have permissions to modify data.

 ## Charts

 `stickshift` automatically creates charts for applicable queries: those